 - mess deck

-Nearly all mesothelioma cases could have been prevented if the crew and workers were properly informed about the dangers of asbestos exposure.
+Nearly all mesothelioma cases could have been prevented if the crew and workers had been properly informed about the dangers of asbestos exposure.
 Unfortunately, the asbestos industry chose not to warn American ship workers and sailors of the dangers of asbestos.

 Have You Been Exposed to Asbestos in a Shipyard?

 If you are a veteran and have worked in the US Navy, you might have been exposed to dangerous levels of asbestos.
-Our website is designed to help veterans and all individuals see if their ship or shipyard posed a threat to them.
-Call us at 760-621-6147 for assistance!
+Our website is designed to help veterans and all individuals see if their ship or shipyard poses a threat to them.
+You may qualify for compensation upon an asbestos-related cancer diagnosis; we're here to help you by connecting you with skilled lawyers if you decide to file claims.